Kuki Gallmann: Gallmann Memorial Foundation

-The Foundation proves that Africa can survive out of the ecological, creative and sustainable use of its natural resources.
-She transformed Ol ari Nyiro into a Nature Conservancy (LNC) managed holistically after selling the livestock.
-Due to relentless protection, Laikipia Nature Conservancy is a biodiversity oasis that supports and protects an extraordinary variety of plants and animals, the only pristine forest in the area, which includes endangered species such as elephants, cheetah, over 470 species of birds and rare and endemic plants and insects, in addition to archaeological sites.
+Gallman transformed Ol ari Nyiro into a Nature Conservancy (LNC) managed holistically after selling the livestock.
+Due to relentless protection, Laikipia Nature Conservancy is a biodiversity oasis that supports and protects a variety of animals, forest area, endangered species such as elephants, cheetahs, over 470 species of birds, and rare, endemic plants and insects, in addition to archaeological sites.

 Awards

 Recent

 On 21-9-2019 Kuki Gallmann received the award “Eccellenza Donna Belluno” with the following motivation:

 “Kuki Gallmann epitomizes the woman who has followed her environmental cause with determination, strength and resilience – an example to those who do not realize the devastating effects of climate change, and the importance -to mitigate it- of conserving the forests and the natural world.

 Kuki originates from Veneto and since over a generation is a Kenya citizen – world known for her environmental activism.
 She has dedicated her life to the protection of the biodiversity of Ol Ari Nyiro where she lives, in memory of her late husband and son who both died tragically and are buried there.
 Thanks to protection Ol Ari Nyiro with its springs and forests with endemic species is the water shed for the Great Rift Valley Lake System UNESCO Heritage site".